solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure **concepts** before running the automated scripts.
 Walking through each step will help provide additional context and learning opportunities.
-The scripts will create an environment in a few minutes rather an requiring to to walk through lengthy setup exercises.
+The scripts will create an environment in a few minutes rather than requiring to walk through lengthy setup exercises.

 > **Note:** The sample application was tested with PHP version 7.4. **We
 > recommend deploying to a 7.4 environment**.
 Deploying to an 8.x